ChesterJGreen/burgerShak/readme.md

 # Node Server Setup
+Afternoon Challenge
+Students will replicate the functionality of the morning challenge by creating an API for burgers.

 This template is designed to help kickstart a node project.
 The bulk of the structure has been setup but requires a few pieces of configuration.